Chat with us

 Topics covered in this article:

-Understanding the pharmacokinetics of testosterone esters helps explain why injection frequency matters.
+Understanding the pharmacokinetics of TRT formulations helps explain why injection frequency matters.
 Esters like cypionate and enanthate act as prodrugs.

 Testosterone Replacement Therapy